pyplacca/audio-extractor/README.md

 ```

 ### Usage
-<p>To convert an audio file, open the directory of the cloned or downloaded repository in the command line and run this command.</p>
+To convert an audio file, open the directory of the cloned or downloaded repository in the command line and run this command.
-<p>It's that simple</p>
+It's that simple
 ```
 python cli.py "path/to/video/file"
 ```